 Stupid expense fees!

-A lot of bloggers push their readers to sign up for Personal Capital.
+A lot of bloggers push their readers to sign up for Empower (formerly Personal Capital).
 There are two reasons for that:

 - It pays a pretty good penny for every signup referral you get.